 Up a short steep hill is the wistfully wacky Giant’s House in Akaroa.
 An artistic wonderland, the views overlooking Akaroa from atop the hill are amazing!

-A special spot in the Banks Peninsula, the views over French Farm and Barrys Bay in the distance are the perfect way to start the day.
+This is a special spot in the Banks Peninsula.
+The views over French Farm and Barrys Bay in the distance are the perfect way to start the day.
 Nestled in the hill and deep in the countryside there are walking tracks and nature galore on this side of the Peninsula.

 Take a little drive up the road from Akaroa, and you’ll find plenty of areas to (safely) pull over and catch the views from anywhere along Summit Road.
 Head towards Le Bons Bay and you’ll get a panorama of views from Akaroa and the bays, over to Le Bons Bay and out to the ocean in the east.